 - specific articles that are a prescribed class of weapon (e.g. controlled weapon or prohibited weapon)

 - fees for an application for an approval from the Chief Commissioner of Police

 - identification and record keeping requirements for transactions involving prohibited weapons

 - record keeping requirements for police and protective services officers exercising search powers under the Act.

-A summary of the submissions received, issues raised and how they have been addressed will be prepared and published on this website.
+A statement of reasons, setting out the submissions received, issues raised and how they have been addressed is now available in the Document Library on this page.

-If the Minister decides to make the proposed Regulations, all comments, submissions and other documents relevant to the proposed Regulations will be submitted to the Scrutiny of Acts and Regulations Committee of Parliament (SARC) as required by the Subordinate Legislation Act 1994.
+All comments, submissions and other documents relevant to the proposed Regulations have been submitted to the Scrutiny of Acts and Regulations Committee of Parliament (SARC) as required by the Subordinate Legislation Act 1994.

 Privacy collection notice